lambdamikel/Speak-SID/README.md

 # Speak & SID CPC

-A Speech Synthesizer and SID Soundcard for the Amstrad CPC
+A Speech Synthesizer, SID Soundcard, and MIDI IN SID+AY Synthesizer for the Amstrad CPC

 Speak&SID plugs into the expansion port of the CPC, and is a M4-compatible expansion card.
 A cable or a CPC expansion board backplane (such as the Mother4X or the **LambdaBoard**) is recommended, and in fact required in case more than one expansion card is being used.
 Else, a simple 50pin IDC ribbon cable will do as well.